Bryn Mawr, Pennsylvania

 Bryn Mawr is located toward the center of what is known as the Main Line, a group of affluent Philadelphia suburban villages stretching from the city limits to Malvern.
-They became home to sprawling country estates belonging to Philadelphia's wealthiest families, and over the decades became a bastion of old money.
-As of the 2010 census, it had a population of 3,779.
-Bryn Mawr is home to Bryn Mawr College.
+They became home to sprawling country estates belonging to Philadelphia's wealthiest families during the Gilded Age, and over the decades became a bastion of old money.
+As of the 2020 census, it had a population of 5,879.
+Bryn Mawr is home to Bryn Mawr College, and contains a sizable amount of student rentals, with roughly half of the community's population aged 18–24.

 History

-Bryn Mawr is named after an estate near Dolgellau in Wales that belonged to Rowland Ellis.
-He was a Welsh Quaker who emigrated in 1686 to Pennsylvania to escape religious persecution.
+Bryn Mawr is named after an estate near Dolgellau in Wales that belonged to Rowland Ellis, a Welsh Quaker who emigrated in 1686 to Pennsylvania to escape religious persecution.
+Here he built a replica of his home in Wales, which he also called Bryn Mawr.

-Until 1869 and the coming of the Pennsylvania Railroad's Main Line, the town, located in the old Welsh Tract, was known as Humphreysville.
-The town was renamed by railroad agent William H. Wilson after he acquired on behalf of the railroad the 283 acre that now compose Bryn Mawr.
+Until the construction of the Pennsylvania Railroad's Main Line in 1869, the town, located in the old Welsh Tract, was known as Humphreysville, named for early settlers of the Humphreys family.
+The town was renamed, after Rowland Ellis's estate, by railroad agent William H. Wilson after he acquired on behalf of the railroad the 283 acre that now compose Bryn Mawr.

+To encourage visitors the railroad constructed the Bryn Mawr Hotel adjacent to the new station, which opened in 1872.
+After a fire destroyed the original building, a distinctive new hotel designed by architect Frank Furness was built in 1889.
+The second hotel building is currently occupied by The Baldwin School and was added to the National Register of Historic Places in 1979.

+Bryn Mawr College was founded in 1885 originally as a Quaker institution but by 1893, it had become non-denominational.

 In 1893, the first hospital, Bryn Mawr Hospital, was built on the Main Line by Dr. George Gerhard.
 Glenays, a historic home dating to 1859, was listed on the National Register of Historic Places in 1977.

+In the 1990 U.S. census, the 2000 U.S. census, and the 2010 U.S. census, the CDP was located entirely in Lower Merion Township, Montgomery County.
+For the 2020 U.S. census, the U.S. Census Bureau redefined the CDP to, in addition, include portions of Haverford Township and Radnor Township in Delaware County.